Doppelkopf: Dullen

 It may be agreed that - as the only exception - the second 10 of hearts is considered higher than the first if both are played in the same trick.
 In some variants, this is true for all but the last trick, where the first 10 of hearts is considered higher.
 Playing this variant makes the game less predictable because some conventions (such as playing a 10 of hearts in the first trick by a Re player, or to marry a wedding player) cannot be used anymore.

 Forced announcement

-If a player collects 30 points or more in the first trick (not counting the tricks needed to determine the partners after a wedding has been announced), he has to announce either Re or Kontra.
+If a player collects 30 points or more in the first trick (not counting the tricks needed to determine the partners after a wedding has been announced), they have to announce either Re or Kontra.
 This is a "forced announcement" (Pflichtansage).
 This variation is often played in games "without nines".

 Some players even insist that a further announcement (i.e. 90) be made if the announcement in question has been made already.

 This rule is popular among recreational players in order to render the game more dynamic.